Why Should We care?

-Muslims are represented in federal prisons at a rate roughly fifteen times their proportion in the general population: 9.3 percent of inmates in federal prison self-identify as Muslims compared with 0.6 percent of adults aged 18 and over nationally.
-The risk of prisons imposing arbitrary limitations on Muslim prisoners’ religious practice is grave.
-The risk is observable in the frequency of administrative complaints from Muslim prisoners.
+Muslims in America are harrowingly overrepresented in American prisons at a rate of over 9% in state prisons, and over 14% in federal prisons.
+This is a grave statistic, especially when considering that less than 1% of the American population identifies as Muslim.
+Many inmates have been sentenced for petty and nonviolent crimes, and others are political prisoners, tragic collateral of the War on Terror, or former members of the Black Liberation Movement.
+Over the past several years, we, alongside many other organizations have been gathering data about the treatment of Muslims behind prison bars, and the results are concerning.
 From 1997 to 2008, Muslim federal prisoners filed the greatest number of requests for administrative remedies regarding religious accommodation of any group-42%.
 Furthermore, from 2001 to 2006, Muslims were the most common plaintiffs in religious freedom lawsuits in federal court, bringing 29% of cases, often without the assistance of an attorney.
 Muslims have historically been at the forefront of prison reform and litigation to improve prison conditions.